bradchristie/taminations-flutter/assets/c1/counter_rotate.md

 the formation, staying the same distance from that center as though he were on a wheel turning about that center.
-With each quarter he Counter Rotates, the dancer faces a new wall (i.e., he turns 90°).
+With each quarter he Counter Rotates, the dancer faces a new wall (that is, he turns 90°).

 >
 > ![alt](counter_rotate_1a.png)